Penetration-free Solid-Fluid Interaction on Shells and Rods

-\textbf{Stiff bundles.} Compared to soft materials, stiff materials have a greater tendency towards penetration, particularly at the tips of a rod.
-Figure \ref{fig:drop_beam} shows a surface tension water drop slides down two "cantilever beams" composed of high bending stiffness rods.
-The upper right image shows the change of topology as the drop being pierced by the two middle rods, and the bottom right image shows the deformed drop in close contact with the rod tips without penetration occurring.
+\textbf{Stiff bundles.} Stiff materials are more prone to penetration, especially at rod tips.
+In Figure~\ref{fig:drop_beam}, a surface tension droplet slides down two high-stiffness cantilever rods.
+The drop undergoes topology changes as it is pierced by the central rods, yet remains in close contact with the tips without penetration.

-\textbf{Spider web.} In Figure \ref{fig:spiderweb}, we present a soft spider web that contains non-manifold edges and is subjected to rain, highlighting the capabilities of our solver in handling intricate rod geometries.
-The interactions between the raindrops and the web depend on various factors, including the size of the liquid, impact speed and direction, surface tension, and the material properties of the web itself.
-We observe that some raindrops slide along the web on one side, while others get cut by the silks when crossing to the other side.
+\textbf{Spider web.} Figure~\ref{fig:spiderweb} shows a soft spider web with non-manifold edges under rainfall, demonstrating our solver’s ability to handle complex rod geometries.
+Depending on droplet size, impact, surface tension, and material properties, some drops slide along the web while others are split by the silks.